Conservative data-driven finite element framework: Introduction

-In this paper, we propose, for the first time, a data-driven formulation using the more natural functional spaces to the unknown fields discussed above.
-Following~\citep{demkowicz2024mathematical}, we call this formulation ``weaker'' DD formulation.
-The data-driven framework developed in this paper focuses on nonlinear heat transfer through porous media, such as graphite used in nuclear reactors~\citep{matsuo_effect_1980} or fibrous and foamed insulating materials used in thermal insulation~\citep{larkin_heat_1959}.
-When dealing with porous media, radiation through the pores might have a significant impact on the thermal conductivity relative to the temperature the body is experiencing~\citep{larkin_heat_1959}.
-Therefore, the constitutive relationship for heat is expressed by Fourier's/Fick's law, where the dependence of thermal conductivity on temperature can introduce nonlinearity to the system.

-In the proposed framework, the adaptive refinement is guided by the error indicators and improved by considering the proximity of the computed fields to the material dataset, ensuring only the elements whose refinement might impact the solution are refined.
-This approach minimises the computational effort required to reach a desired accuracy.
+Although the exact solution for temperature is always in $H^1$ space, $L^2$ space better approximates sharp irregularities.
+This is particularly relevant for the data-driven method, where the field values taken from the dataset may vary significantly even between different integration points inside one element, for example, in the case of a noisy or incomplete dataset.
+Furthermore, such choice of spaces in the mixed formulation leads to naturally emerging finite element error indicators and estimators with little computational cost \citep{ainsworth2008posteriori, braess1996posteriori, carstensen1997posteriori}, which can be utilised for adaptive refinements of mesh and/or the approximation order \citep{ZANDER2022103700}.
+In the proposed framework, the adaptive $hp$-refinement algorithm is guided by the FE error indicators and improved by considering the proximity of the computed fields to the material dataset.
+This quantity, which were term as the \textit{data-driven} error indicator, permits to ensure that only the elements whose refinement might improve the solution are refined.
+Such an approach minimises the computational effort required to reach a desired accuracy.

-At the same time, using a material dataset instead of a material model in the finite element analysis introduces uncertainty related to the material dataset to the results.
-The material dataset can be sparse, not cover all the required material states, contain noise or outliers, which can impact the solution accuracy.
-In industrial applications, it is important to not only obtain the results of the analysis but also quantify the certainty of their results.
-The errors/uncertainty have two sources, the finite element approximation errors and the material dataset quality.
-Since the finite element approximation errors can be controlled by adaptive refinement, these errors should be reduced first to ensure the material dataset quality is the main source of uncertainty.
+At the same time, using a material dataset instead of a material model in the finite element analysis introduces uncertainty related to the material data into the results.
+The dataset may be sparse, not cover all the required material states, contain noise or outliers, all of which can impact the simulation accuracy and reliability.
+In industrial applications, it is important to not only obtain the results of the analysis but also quantify the certainty of these results.
+In the considered context, the errors/uncertainty of the results may have two sources: the finite element approximation errors and the material dataset imperfections.
+The FE approximation errors can be controlled by error indicators and reduced using adaptive refinement, ensuring that the effect of the material dataset quality on the uncertainty of the results can be observed.